sofasogood/moderation_pipeline/README.md

     pip3 install -r requirements.txt
 ```

 3) Generate report.
-This will generate a text file with the analysis, which automatically includes new data when added to the json.
+Note: This will take ~3-4 minutes to classify all the prompts and generate a text file with the analysis, which automatically includes new data when added to the json without reclassifying events with labels.

 ```
     python -m generate_report